-While I changed my minor a lot, I knew when I needed to settle down and pick the best minor for the courses I had already taken.
-I never changed my major after my freshman year though.
+While I changed my minor a lot, I knew when I needed to settle down and select the best minor for the courses I had already taken.
+I never changed my major after my freshman year, though.

-So, with that being said, use your freshman year to experiment, take courses outside of your comfort zone, etc. I am not rushing you to pick a major because there are probably a ton of general education requirements you need to get out of the way first, but the sooner you declare the better your chances of graduating on time.
+Use your freshman year to experiment, take courses outside of your comfort zone, etc. I am not rushing you to pick a major because there are probably a ton of general education requirements you need to get out of the way first.
+The sooner you declare, the better your chances of graduating on time.

 7. I Sought Help When I Needed It

 Last, but certainly not least, I sought help when I needed it.
 College can get tough and you never know when you may have an issue adjusting to something or doing something.
-Your college is filled with amazing resources to help you conquer all of those issues, but colleges aren't always the best at reaching out to people who need their resources (even though they try.)
+Your college is filled with amazing resources to help you conquer all of those issues.
+Colleges aren't always the best at reaching out to people who need their resources (even though they try.)
 So you must be proactive, reach out to the right resources so that you can get over any speed bumps you may have.
-I would suggest reaching out to your academic advisor first because they can be extremely helpful with showing you resources you didn't even know your campus had.
+I would suggest reaching out to your academic advisor first.
+Your advisor can be helpful with showing you resources you didn't even know your campus had.

 Methods I Didn't Use That Are Helpful

-I was extremely lucky in that just doing the above helped me graduate on time.
+I was fortunate in that just doing the above helped me graduate on time.
 Here are a few other methods that will also potentially help you.

 1. Consider Summer Courses

-I never took a summer course until I went to graduate school, but taking a summer course can help you get back on track to graduate in four years.
+I never took a summer course until I went to graduate school.
+Taking a summer course can help you get back on track to graduate in four years.

-I would consider taking a summer course so that you can focus on a particularly difficult class or so you can retake a course that you dropped during the year.
+I would consider taking a summer course so that you can focus on a particularly difficult class.
+You can also retake a course that you dropped during the year.
 If you take summer courses strategically, you may even be able to graduate early!

 2. Enroll In The Four-Year Plan

-If you don't mind losing a bit of your flexibility, many colleges often offer four-year plans before you sign up for your first courses.
-These plans are strict regimens that you take semester after semester that allow you to graduate in four years if you follow the plan to a T. Many schools offer these plans, but it's definitely not as flexible as creating your own four-year plan.
+If you don't mind losing your flexibility, many colleges offer four-year plans before you sign up for your first courses.
+These plans are strict regimens that you take each semester that allow you to graduate in four years.
+You have to follow the plan to a T. Many schools offer these plans, but it's not as flexible as creating your own four-year plan.

 Four-year plans (also known as degree plans, eight-semester plans, program completion plans, etc.) often focus on getting your general education requirements done extremely early in your college career.
 For example, the four-year plan for my alma mater wanted me to complete two science courses during my first year of college, which I just didn't want to do.